 PSI believes that students learn best when education is authentic, conceptual and transdisciplinary.
 We have chosen the IB Primary Years Programme (PYP) because it provides a framework for PSI to develop a coherent programme of international education that places the student in the centre of the learning process.
 The PYP offers a balanced approach to developing relevant knowledge, skills, concepts and positive learning attitudes that can lead students to take action.

 PSI ensures that student learning is engaging, relevant, challenging and significant.
-The School's programme of inquiry is transdisciplinary in that it recognises a range of relevant global themes that incorporate the traditional subject areas of math, language, social studies and science.
-The programme of inquiry is developed from six transdisciplinary themes that allow students to explore concepts from a variety of perspectives, both local and global.
+The School's programme of inquiry is transdisciplinary in that it recognises a range of global themes that incorporate the traditional subject areas of math, language, social studies and science.
+The programme of inquiry is developed from six transdisciplinary themes, which allow students to explore concepts from a variety of perspectives, both local and global.
 The programme of inquiry ensures that students will:

-Mathematics and literacy are taught within the transdisciplinary themes, but 'stand alone' maths and literacy topics are taught as well.
+Mathematics and literacy are taught within the transdisciplinary themes.
+In addition, 'stand alone' maths and literacy topics are taught as well.

 The transdisciplinary theme titles and the aspects that define the scope of the themes are:

 |Who we are|